 Instructor talent places a blue and red die at both large island stations.

 This simulation will move more efficiently if the class is divided into four groups of three [1-WIDE].
-Each group should have one data recorder… [2-MED], one colonization simulator who throws the ping balls… [3-MED], and an extinction simulator who rolls a die [4-MED].
+Each group should have one data recorder… [2-MED], one colonization simulator who throws the ping pong balls… [3-MED], and an extinction simulator who rolls a die [4-MED].

 Shot 3.4.3 – Group in action